Weak utility stocks and HSBC peg back UK's FTSE 100

 HSBC‘S PROFITS FALL

-HSBC shares fell 1.8 percent to 627.90 pence after the bank missed expectations with a 12 percent drop in underlying third-quarter earnings.
+HSBC shares fell by around 2 percent to 626.90 pence after the bank missed expectations with a 12 percent drop in underlying third-quarter earnings.

 It also set aside $378 million to cover a potential settlement with a British regulator for alleged manipulation of currency markets.